Jamestown, Missouri

 Jamestown is a village in northeastern Moniteau County, Missouri, United States.
-The population was 386 at the 2010 census.
-It is part of the Jefferson City, Missouri Metropolitan Statistical Area.
+The population was 330 at the 2020 census, down from 386 in 2010.
+It is part of the Jefferson City metropolitan area.

 History

 Jamestown had its start in 1846 when E. H. and S. L. James established a country store at that point.
 A post office called Jamestown has been in operation since 1850.

-Assumption of the Blessed Virgin Mary Parish Historic District and Dick-Kobel Homestead are listed on the National Register of Historic Places.
+The Assumption of the Blessed Virgin Mary Parish Historic District and Dick-Kobel Homestead are listed on the National Register of Historic Places in Jamestown.